Veblen function: Fundamental sequences of the transfinitary Veblen function

+via transfinite recursion.
+This sequence may be longer than ω, but that is unavoidable since the Veblen functions are unable to comprehend some of the more complex ways of forming cofinal sequences.
+That is, such ordinals include (and may be indistinguishable from) uncountable regular ordinals which do not have fundamental sequences of length ω.

 Further extensions

 In Massmann & Kwon (2023), the Veblen function was extended further to a somewhat technical system known as dimensional Veblen.
 In this, one may take fixed points or row numbers, meaning expressions such as φ(1@(1,0)) are valid (representing the large Veblen ordinal), visualised as multi-dimensional arrays.
 It was proven that all ordinals below the Bachmann–Howard ordinal could be represented in this system, and that the representations for all ordinals below the large Veblen ordinal were aesthetically the same as in the original system.

 Values

 The function takes on several prominent values: